joreilly/PeopleInSpace/README.md

 **Note**: You need to use Android Studio v4.0 (currently on Canary 6).
 Have tested on XCode v11.3

 **Update Jan 14th 2020**: This now also includes WatchOS version thanks to [Neal Sanche](https://github.com/nealsanche).
 That
 also includes use of `NavigationLink`

 The following is pretty much all the code used (along with gradle files/resources etc).
 I did say it was *minimal*!!

+**Update Jan 25th 2020**: Have added SQLDelight support for locally persisting data (across all the platforms).
+I haven't updated code below yet as I think it still has value in demonstrating what a minimum Kotlin Multiplatform project would be.

 ### iOS SwiftUI Code